 Uganda is home to one of the most diverse and concentrated ranges of African fauna including endangered gorillas and chimpanzees.

-Uganda Travel Guide-Tips
+Uganda Travel Guide Tips

-Uganda is home to one of the most diverse and concentrated ranges of African fauna including endangered gorillas and chimpanzees.
+Uganda Travel Guide: Uganda is home to one of the most diverse and concentrated ranges of African fauna including endangered gorillas and chimpanzees.
 Uganda is accessible and affordable.
 This gives it more of an edge, more authenticity, and less predictability.
 This does not mean danger, rather greater opportunities for delight — and frustration.
 This is real Africa, the dirty urban bustle of Kampala bursting at the seams then giving way to lush subsistence farming and small villages.
 Roads are a bit rough, people are warm and friendly, and not everything moves according to schedule or plan.

 We are giving you practical knowledge of the things you need to know as you plan to come to Uganda for your safari.